p0maTypez/Software-Engineering-/README.md

 ## Features

-- Generates random passwords of specified length
+- Generates random passwords of a specified length
 - Supports uppercase, lowercase, digits, and special characters
 - Simple and responsive web interface
-- The generated password, along with its configuration, is sent to a server for storage in a MySQL database.
+- The generated password is sent to a server to be stored in a phpmyadmin database (created with a SQL script).

 ## Usage
 Open the website
+- Click the specification buttons to pick what length, and type of characters you want
 - Click the "Generate Password" button.
 - The generated password will be displayed in the empty space
+- Click on team for information about our developers
+- Click on info for information about our website and software

 ## Project Structure
 - oddHome.html: The main HTML file for the password generator web interface.